thoughtbot/FOMObot/README.md

 Simply run `bin/deploy`.
 This will clean and build the cabal executable, build a docker slug, release the slug to the Heroku app.

-You can monitor the logs by running `heroku logs --app slack-fomobot`.
+You can monitor the logs by running `heroku logs --app fomobot-production`.